-- 8 Alternative 1 provides an alignment that maximizes horizontal stopping sight distance while - 9 minimizing railroad and right-of-way impacts.
-The preferred roadway configuration is illustrated in - 10 Figures 1A-D. The preferred alternative includes deviations for the stopping sight distance and - rigures 17-17.
-The preferred attendative includes deviations for the stopping sight distance and - shoulder width identified in the previous sections.
+Alternative 1 provides an alignment that maximizes horizontal stopping sight distance while minimizing rail and right-of-way impacts.
+The preferred roadway configuration is illustrated in Figures 1A-D. The preferred alternative includes deviations for the stopping sight distance and shoulder width as described in the previous sections.
 The following justifications are provided for these deviations.

-Through preliminary design and discussions with the SR 99 South End Subcommittee, the Port of Seattle, the BNSF railroad and the Union Pacific Railroad it was identified that there would be a significant negative impact on the region, particularly the industrial port area, if the railroads were unable to continue operating at a capacity that ensures their viability.
+A significant negative impact on the region, particularly the industrial port area, would be sustained if the railroads were unable to continue operating at a capacity that ensures their viability.
 Additionally, significant growth in both port and rail usage is anticipated and requires that these facilities function at an increased level of activity.
-The following constraints have been identified;
+The following constraints have been determined through preliminary design and discussion with the SR 99 South End Subcommittee, the Port of Seattle, the BNSF railroad and the Union Pacific Railroad:

-There is insufficient right-of-way between the Whatcom Rail Yard and SIG Rail Yard for full SR 99 mainline geometric guidelines to be met without impacting rail yard configuration and capacity;

-- Track relocation/reconfiguration cannot be accommodated within the existing SIG Yard due to space constraints; - Throughput of the rail yard is anticipated to increase significantly, requiring that current and future rail operations work efficiently within the constrained rail yard; - Track length is a key consideration in the assembly and staging of trains and is essential to maintaining the efficiency and capacity of rail yard operations.
+- There is insufficient right-of-way between the Whatcom Rail Yard and SIG Rail Yard for full SR 99 mainline geometric guidelines to be met without impacting rail yard configuration and capacity; - Track relocation/reconfiguration cannot be accommodated within the existing SIG Yard due to space constraints; - Throughput of the rail yard is anticipated to increase significantly, requiring that current and future rail operations work efficiently within the constrained rail yard; - Track length is a key consideration in the assembly and staging of trains and is essential to maintaining the efficiency and capacity of rail yard operations.

 The proposed design of the SR 99 roadway avoids adversely impacting rail operations because the design does not require major reconfiguration of the SIG Rail Yard, and has minor permanent impacts to the Whatcom Yard.
-These stopping sight distance and shoulder width deviations avoid

-- 31 major reconfigurations to the SIG Rail Yard and reduce the amount of reconfiguration of the - 32 Whatcom Rail Yard.
-The shoulder width deviation at this location also allows for the transition - 33 between the overall narrower existing SR 99 roadway south of the project, and the overall wider - 34 proposed roadway to the north without requiring further westward movement of the Whatcom Rail - 35 Yard.
-Moving the Whatcom Rail Yard farther west would impact the existing East Marginal Way - 36 surface street at the south end of the Holgate curve.
-The October 2005 CEVP 90% level cost - 37 estimate for reconfiguring the Whatcom Rail Yard was approximately \$15 million.
+These stopping sight distance and shoulder width deviations avoid major reconfigurations to the SIG Rail Yard and reduce the amount of reconfiguration of the Whatcom Rail Yard.
+The shoulder width deviation at this location also allows for the transition between the overall narrower existing SR 99 roadway to the south, and the overall wider proposed roadway to the north without requiring further westward movement of the Whatcom Rail Yard.
+Moving the Whatcom Rail Yard farther west would impact the existing East Marginal Way surface street at the south end of the Holgate curve.
+The October 2005 CEVP 90% level cost estimate for reconfiguring the Whatcom Rail Yard was approximately \$15 million.